Medical and Science Writing

-She has published three health books and contributed to a fourth.
+She has ghostwritten three health books for doctors and contributed to a fourth.
 Her articles on health and other topics have appeared in Newsweek, The New York Times, and The Providence Journal.

-Ann earned a Bachelor of Arts degree at Brandeis University.
+Ann earned a Bachelor of Arts degree at Brandeis University, where she was elected to Phi Beta Kappa.
 She is a member of the Authors Guild and the New England Science Writers.

 To view an online portfolio of Ann's work, visit www.annmacdonald.net.